johnjackoleary/cfi-commonplace-book/Filed/Wind Shear.md

 Microbursts are a very severe form of [[LLWS]].

 > [!caution] From [[AIM 7]]
-> They may be embedded in heavy rain associated with a thunderstorm or in light rain in benign appearing virga.
+> They may be embedded in heavy rain associated with a thunderstorm or in light rain in benign appearing [[virga]].
 When there is little or no precipitation at the surface accompanying the microburst, a ring of blowing dust may be the only visual clue of its existence.

 A typical microburst:
 - Has a horizontal diameter of 1–2 miles and a nominal depth of 1,000 feet.